 Florida laws, however, contain very specific rules about these wrongful death cases.
-If you have suffered the loss of a loved one, retaining qualified legal representation as soon as possible can help you preserve your legal rights.Pursuing a Florida Wrongful Death Claim
+If you have suffered the loss of a loved one, retaining a wrongful death lawyer as soon as possible can help you preserve your legal rights.Filing a Wrongful Death Claim

 Florida has enacted laws allowing for the recovery of damages when a wrongful death occurs as a result of negligence or other malfeasance.
 The goal is to provide survivors of the deceased person with financial compensation to lessen the blow of the negligent acts that caused the loss of life.
 A surviving spouse or family member can assert the claims that the decedent would have been entitled to bring if he or she had lived.